+With emails, one of the most tested variables is a different subject line.
+Social media ad managers would often put to test the banner design.
 While a/b testing direct mail may take a few more steps than split-testing digital marketing, it is just as important.
-You can use a/b testing to guide your direct mail decisions and improve campaign results.
+You can use a/b testing to guide your direct mail decisions and improve the overall marketing campaign results.
 It will just take a little planning.

 In this post, we’re going to walk you through 3 ways to split-test direct mail.
 (You can find out exactly how to run a direct mail a/b test using Inkit here.)

 Running effective a/b experimentation on direct mail doesn’t have to be very complicated.
-Here are a few ways to split-test your next direct mail campaign.
+Here are a few traditional direct mail examples to split test your next direct mail testing strategy:

 A/B Direct Mail Test #1: Single variable split-test